renovatebot/renovate/docs/usage/configuration-options.md

 Important: Renovate won't automerge on GitHub if a PR has a negative review outstanding.

-Note: on Azure there can be a delay between a PR being set as completed by RenovateBot, and Azure merging the PR / finishing it's tasks.
-RenovateBot will try to delay until Azure is in the expected state, however if it takes too long it will continue.
+Note: on Azure there can be a delay between a PR being set as completed by Renovate, and Azure merging the PR / finishing its tasks.
+Renovate will try to delay until Azure is in the expected state, however if it takes too long it will continue.
 In some cases this can result in a dependency not being merged, and a fresh PR being created for the dependency.

 ## automergeComment